intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/vertical-federated-learning/vfl.md

 #### 5. Compile applications

-Compile applications in both leader and follower container:
+Compile applications in both the leader and follower containers:

 ```
 cd /gramine/CI-Examples/wide_n_deep
 ./test-ps-sgx.sh make
 ```

-Please find `mr_enclave`,`mr_signer` from the print log as below:
+Take note of the `mr_enclave` and `mr_signer` values from the resulting log from the leader container.
+The following is an example log:

 ```
 + make